mzampetakis/home-assistant-setup/automations/README.md

 Apart the already existing ones we can add other through the [HA integrations](https://www.home-assistant.io/integrations).

 While automations is a great way to automate things in our home it requires extra caution when multiple automations can control the same device as we might have weird behavior due to conflicting states.

+## Scenes

+[HA Scenes](https://www.home-assistant.io/integrations/scene/) allows us to create scenes that capture the states you want certain entities to be.

+For example, a scene can specify that light A should be turned on and light B should be bright red.
+Scenes can be created and managed via the user interface using the Scene Editor.
+Another example is when we want to open or close all the roller shutter of a home.